Þorrablót or Thorrablot (Icelandic midwinter feast)

 Harðfiskur:

+Dried fish, usually haddock, cod or wolf fish that has been beaten to soften it a bit.
 Delicious with or without butter.
 In olden times harðfiskur was eaten like bread in those homes that could only afford flour for baking on special occasions.
 It is still Iceland's favourite snack, and a popular travel food.
-(Chances are, if you meet an Icelander and he has a funny smell about him, it will be because of the harðfiskur tucked away in his luggage).
+(Chances are, if you meet some Icelanders and they have a funny, fishy smell about them, it will be because of the harðfiskur tucked away in their luggage).

 Modern Entrées: